Areyzxc/CG-Game-Development/README.md

 ## Contributors

-This project is a collaborative effort by BSIT-4F students at Pateros Technological College:
+This capstone project is a collaborative effort by BSIT-4F students at Pateros Technological College:

 - **Belza, John Jaylyn**
 - **Constantino, Alvin Jr.**